 At University, with the help of Diane Arbus’ Child with Toy Hand Grenade in Central Park, N.Y.C.
 1962, and others, I moved from documenting my travels (read feeble attempts at re-making postcards), to trusting others around me to make the postcards.
 I focused on the people and the other interesting aspects of what you might see in places where you are for the first time, or maybe the 32nd time.

 I read that Henri Cartier-Bresson hid a small box of individual negatives, before leaving for WWII.
 His precious negatives, reduced to a small handful, cut to the individual frame, and completely without context.
 There is no contact sheet, no story, and no caption.
 I think often of this story, as in many ways it reflects my approach to photography.

 I travel light.
 I don’t own a flash, a tripod, or filters.
 I use only one type of black and white film, one 50 mm lens, and one analog camera.
 I would call my photographs a mix of street and carefully composed graphically interesting photographs.
 I tend to be impatient.
 On a given roll, I will often have 36 completely different and unrelated photographs.
 On occasion, I find a photograph that I am happy with.

 I make photographs that reflect my curiosity, my history, what I see, and of-course all the photographers that have inspired me over the years.
 No man stands alone.
-I photograph the things that inspire me, and make images that I hope will have staying power and remain in the conscience of my friends and collectors for a long time to come.
+I make images that I hope will have staying power and will remain in the conscience of my friends and collectors for some time to come.

 Mitsuru Nagata designed my logo.
 My website was expertly designed by Samuel Sučík, currently of Edinburgh.”